NasimAbdollahi/NodeCoder/README.md

 $ conda activate NodeCoder_env
 ```

-3. Make sure you are in the root directory (same as setup.py).
-Now install NodeCoder package with following command line
+3. Make sure you are in the root directory of the NodeCoder package `~/NodeCoder/` (where setup.py is).
-This will install all dependencies in the python environment you created in step 1:
+Now install NodeCoder package with following command line, which will install all dependencies in the python environment
+you created in step 1:
 ```
 $ pip install .
 ```